The Office of Grants & Sponsored Programs is responsible for:

 Effective pre-and post-award administration allows the University and grantseekers to increase the probability of grant awards, to mitigate potential problems, and to ensure compliance with internal and external regulations.

-- Orientation Meetings - Upon grant or contract award, the Grant Development Director and the Grant Accountant will hold an orientation meeting with project directors to review the project award, set up the budget and cost center, discuss how to administer personnel and purchasing associated with the project, and review reporting and tracking requirements.
+- Orientation Meetings - Upon grant or contract award, the Director and the Grant Accountant will hold an orientation meeting with project directors to review the project award, set up the budget and cost center, discuss how to administer personnel and purchasing associated with the project, and review reporting and tracking requirements.
 After orientation, budgets will be activated and project activities may begin.

 - Records and Reporting - Our office and the Grant Accountant's office maintain records of all grant and contract proposals, awards, and reports filed with agencies for the purpose of internal and external reporting and for audits by funding agencies.